eejlny/SGRACEx1/README.md

 edit matrix.h located the in the src directory and modify the following lines if needed:

-Recommended settings for rfsoc2x2 board:
+Recommended settings for a board like a rfsoc2x2:

 #define MAX_N    4096 // max number of input nodes in the graph.
 For example the cora dataset has 2708 nodes